R1 gauge – Remote crackmeter

 • What happens at the end of the subscription?

-The application and data remain accessible even if the subscription is terminated.
+The application and all data remain accessible even if the subscription is terminated.
 The subscription can be reactivated at any time.

 • How do I renew a subscription?

-• Is it possible to order a subscription for more than 1 year?
+• Can I order a subscription for more than 1 year?

 Related Products